Beryl-Jingxin/PyExoCross/docs/source/examples.md

 # Calculate stick spectra or cross sections #
 LTE/Non-LTE                             LTE                       # 'LTE' or 'Non-LTE'
-Temperature                             2000                      # Temperature in unit of K WnWlUnit                                wn         cm-1           # Wavenumber (wn in unit of cm-1) or wavelength (wl in unit of um or nm)
+Temperatures                            2000,5000                 # Temperatures in unit of K WnWlUnit                                wn         cm-1           # Wavenumber (wn in unit of cm-1) or wavelength (wl in unit of um or nm)
 Range                                   0          30000          # Same unit as WnWlUnit
 Absorption/Emission                     Absorption                # 'Absorption' or 'Emission'